The Indiana Company, Grand Ohio Company, and Vandalia

 Source: Library of Congress, A new map of the western parts of Virginia, Pennsylvania, Maryland, and North Carolina; comprehending the River Ohio, and all the rivers, which fall into it (Thomas Hutchins, 1778)

-The French and Indian War blocked the Ohio Company, the Loyal Land Company and other land speculators from selling parcels from their grants in the Ohio River watershed.
-Pontiac's War in 1763 further delayed occupation of the lands west of the Allegheny Front.
+The start of the French and Indian War blocked the Greenbrier, Loyal, and Ohio companies and other land speculators from selling parcels from their grants in the Ohio River watershed.

-Sale of western lands were frozen after George III issued the Proclamation of 1763.
-That was in response to Pontiac's Rebellion, where Native Americans united to resist British occupation of the Northwest Territory.
+Sale of western lands were frozen after the British victory when George III issued the Proclamation of 1763.
+That proclamation was a response to Pontiac's Rebellion, where Native Americans united to resist British occupation of the Northwest Territory.
+George III banned

-George III's proclamation impacted colonial leaders with enough wealth and influence to invest in various land companies; they were unable to convert their claims into cash by surveying and selling parcels.
-In addition, Virginia was unable to award the land bounties that Governor Dinwiddie had promised to incentivize men to enlist in the colony's Virginia Regiment during the French and Indian War.
+George III's proclamation impacted the colonial leaders who had enough wealth and influence to invest in various land companies; they were unable to convert their claims into cash by surveying and selling parcels.
+In addition, veterans of he French and Indian War were affected.
+The Virginia colony was unable to award the land bounties that Governor Dinwiddie had promised to incentivize men to enlist in the Virginia Regiment.

-At the start of the French and Indian War, Native Americans and their French allies had seized goods shipped by various colonial traders to backcountry locations to exchange for furs.
-More goods had been lost at the start of Pontiac's War almost a decade later.
-In 1765, the suffering traders had hired George Crogan and tasked him to get the government to compensate them for their property loss.
+At 1754 at the start of the French and Indian War, Native Americans and their French allies had seized goods shipped by various colonial traders to backcountry locations to exchange for furs.
+In 1763, traders again lost their goods (and in some cases, their lives) at the start of Pontiac's War.

 Ben Franklin described the new strategy of seeking land from the Native Americans rather than a royal grant in a 1763 letter:3